silversub/terraform/tutorials/clusters.md

 1. [Install the IBM Cloud Provider plug-in for Terraform CLI and the {{site.data.keyword.cloud_notm}} Provider plug-in](/docs/terraform?topic=terraform-setup_cli#install_cli).
 2. If you do not have one, [create an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
-3. Create a IBM Cloud Provider plug-in for Terraform project directory.
+3. Create an IBM Cloud Provider plug-in for Terraform project directory.
 The directory will hold all your IBM Cloud Provider plug-in for Terraform configuration files that you create as part of this tutorial.
 The directory in this tutorial is named `tf-cluster`, but you can use any name for the directory.
    ```
    mkdir tf-cluster && cd tf-cluster
    ```
    {: pre}
 4. In your project directory, create a `terraform.tfvars` file and add the {{site.data.keyword.cloud_notm}} API key that you created earlier.
-The `terraform.tfvars` file is a IBM Cloud Provider plug-in for Terraform variables file that you store on your local machine.
+The `terraform.tfvars` file is an IBM Cloud Provider plug-in for Terraform variables file that you store on your local machine.
 When you initialize the IBM Cloud Provider plug-in for Terraform CLI, all variables that are defined in this file are automatically loaded into IBM Cloud Provider plug-in for Terraform and you can reference them in every IBM Cloud Provider plug-in for Terraform configuration file in the same project directory.
    ```
    ibmcloud_api_key = "<ibmcloud_api_key>"
    ```